TheBoneJarmer/Arqan/README.md

 To build this library you need dotnet core 2.1 or newer.
 I recommend going with the latest version when possible.

 ### Sources
 This git repository is divided in two branches.
 One for the Linux source files and one for the Windows source files.
-The difference between them is where they get their Window resource handling stuff from.
+The difference between them is where they get their window handling stuff from.
 On Linux this is glX from the X windowing system and on Windows it is wGL because of, well, Windows.

 ## Usage
-After succesfully building the library, you will have a DLL file which you can refer to in your projects.
-From there on you can call OpenGL and GLFW functions like this:

 ```C#
 GL10.glColorMask();